insightfulsystems/node-red/README.md

 * Uses `yarn` for baking in native packages
 * The `slim` tag strips out build tools for smaller containers
 * The `build` tag includes build tools in the container
-* `arm64v8` is not currently built, since it takes too long for the free tier in Travis CI to complete -- this will be addressed soon.